 The board of directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
-Policy No. 6022 states that the superintendent or designee will present a general fund budget that includes a commitment of not less than \$300,000.00 as a minimum fund balance.
-The board will request that the Superintendent or designee will strive for 10 percent of revenue in addition to the minimum fund balance.
-Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of Unassigned fund balance.
+Policy 6022, states that the District shall have a target goal of eight percent (8%) of the current expenditures to address general fund needs.
+Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of unassigned fund balance.

-NOTE 13: POST-EMPLOYMENT BENEFIT PLANS OTHER THAN PENSION PLANS-BOTH IN SEPARATELY ISSUED PLAN FINANCIAL STATEMENTS AND EMPLOYER STATEMENTS
+NOTE 12: POST-EMPLOYMENT BENEFIT PLANS OTHER THAN PENSION PLANS-BOTH IN SEPARATELY ISSUED PLAN FINANCIAL STATEMENTS AND EMPLOYER STATEMENTS